jbowdre/runtimeterror/content/posts/using-custom-font-hugo/index.md

 And that would work just fine... but it *would* require storing those web font files in the GitHub repo which powers my site, and I'd rather not host any paid font files in such a way.

-So instead, I opted to store the web font files in [Cloudflare's R2 S3-compatible object storage](https://www.cloudflare.com/developer-platform/r2/); this would allow me to control access somewhat (okay, just a little bit), and give me an excuse to play with R2 a bit and make use of a cool `cdn.runtimeterror.dev` subdomain the process.
+So instead, I opted to store the web font files in a CDN, where I could exercise some degree of access control, learn more about a web technology I haven't played with a whole lot, and make use of a cool `cdn.runtimeterror.dev` subdomain in the process.

+{{% notice note "Double the CDN, double the fun" %}}
+Of course, while writing this post I gave in to my impulsive nature and [migrated the site from Cloudflare to Bunny.net](https://scribbles.jbowdre.lol/post/i-just-hopped-to-bunny-net).
+So I'm going to briefly describe how I set this up first on [Cloudflare R2](https://www.cloudflare.com/developer-platform/r2/) and later on [Bunny Storage](https://bunny.net/storage/).
+{{% /notice %}}

-#### Hosted on R2
+#### Cloudflare R2
 Getting started with R2 was really easy; I just [created a new R2 bucket](https://developers.cloudflare.com/r2/buckets/create-buckets/) called `runtimeterror` and [connected it to the custom domain](https://developers.cloudflare.com/r2/buckets/public-buckets/#connect-a-bucket-to-a-custom-domain) `cdn.runtimeterror.dev`.
 I put the two web font files in a folder titled `fonts` and uploaded them to the bucket so that they can be accessed under `https://cdn.runtimeterror.dev/fonts/`.

 I could then employ a [Cross-Origin Resource Sharing (CORS)](https://developers.cloudflare.com/r2/buckets/cors/) policy to ensure the fonts hosted on my fledgling CDN can only be loaded on my site.
 I configured the policy to also allow access from my `localhost` Hugo build environment as well as a preview Neocities environment I use for testing such major changes: